Does this test have other names?

 What other tests might I have along with this test?

 Your healthcare provider may also order other blood tests, including:

 Your healthcare provider may also order a direct antiglobulin test if you have had

-a blood transfusion and he or she suspects that you are reacting to the transfusion.
+a blood transfusion and they suspect that you are reacting to the transfusion.
+Your